The Historic House Museum Community

 The mission of AASLH’s Historic House Museum Committee is to provide advice and direction for the development of programs and services that benefit historic house museums in the United States; and to ensure that AASLH’s programs and services for these organizations are high quality, address identified needs of the membership, and reflect current issues and thinking in the field.

-The Historic House Museum Community is governed by the following committee:
+The AASLH Historic House Museum Affinity Community is led by the following committee:

 Joshua Campbell Torrance, Chair (2018-2020)